minio/minio/internal/grid/README.md

 The wrapper will handle all serialization and de-seralization of the request and response, and furthermore provides re-use of the structs used for the request and response.

+Note that Responses sent for serialization are automatically reused for similar requests.
+If the response contains shared data it will cause issues, since each unique response is reused.
+To disable this behavior, use `(SingleHandler).WithSharedResponse()` to disable it.

 ## Streaming Requests

 Streams consists of an initial request with payload and allows for full two-way communication between the client and server.